jonathan-teel/WatchdogGPT/README.md

 # WatchdogGPT

-WatchdogGPT is a Python script that utilizes OpenAI's GPT models to monitor and analyze server access logs in real-time.
+WatchdogGPT is a Python script that utilizes OpenAI's GPT models to monitor and analyze logs in real-time or historical mode.
 It detects suspicious activity and potential hacking attempts, providing a concise report for further inspection.
-Supports two logging formats - CLF and ELFF

 ## Features